-If a student is placed in the LSU additional support may be provided (provision will be decided on an individual basis) and is likely to include one or more of the following:
+If a student is placed in the BSU additional support may be provided (provision will be decided on an individual basis) and is likely to include one or more of the following:

-- Parent/Carer telephone conversation;

 - Parent/Carer meeting;

 - Being placed on Report;

 - Reintegration Support Plan;

 - Behaviour Support Plan;

+- Pastoral Support Plan;

-- Learning Mentor and
+- Learning Mentor.

-- Other pastoral interventions.

-16.4 Usually, students will spend no more than five consecutive school days working in the Learning Support Unit.
+- 16.4 Usually, students will spend no more than five consecutive school days working in the Behaviour Support Unit.
 For some students, longer term removal from the main student body may be required, this decision can only be made by a member of the Senior Leadership Team and will be clearly communicated to parents/carers.
 The Alternative Provision Centre will also be considered in these circumstances.

+- 16.5 Students who have been removed from lessons to enable an investigation to take place are not usually placed in the Behaviour Support Unit./ Students who have been removed from lessons to enable an investigation to take place are placed in an appropriate location in the Academy.
+This may include but is not restricted to the Behaviour Support Unit, the Alternative Provision Centre or outside the office of an appropriate member of staff.